An update on our prices

 In 2024, Ofcom introduced new rules preventing inflation-linked mid-contract price rises.
 Unlike many other providers, Sky has never applied automatic, inflation based increases.

 Instead, our prices are variable.
 This approach gives us greater flexibility to price competitively and helps us keep overall costs lower for customers.
-Importantly, it also means that if you are within a minimum term and we notify you of a price increase, you have the right to cancel your mobile tariff without paying early termination fees, as has always been the case at Sky.
+Importantly, it also means that if you are within a minimum term and we notify you of a price increase, you have the right to cancel your broadband, satellite pay-TV or mobile package without paying early termination fees, as has always been the case at Sky.

 This is why we always send detailed notifications explaining any price changes and clearly setting out your rights.
 When we contact you, we will confirm if and how these terms apply to your account.

 We understand that price changes can be unwelcome, but they allow us to continue delivering reliable connectivity, flexibility, and exceptional customer care.
-Sky Mobile remains one of the best value choices on the market, with lower prices than many competitors and flexible benefits like the ability to roll over unused data, share data with family and switch your plan at any time.
+Sky remains one of the best value choices on the market, with competitive prices, flexible plans and an unrivalled content offering across sport, content and news.

 I hope this provides some clarity on why we’ve made these changes.
-Thank you for choosing Sky Mobile.
+Thank you for choosing Sky.

 Latest news